Social welfare in Mexico

-Mexico offers social welfare assistance designed to meet needs of the Mexican population including assistance for low-income populations, young people, the elderly, and people with disabilities.
+Mexico offers social welfare assistance designed to meet needs of the Mexican population, including assistance for low-income populations, women, youth, the elderly, and disabled individuals.
 Mexico has been offering social welfare since 1999.
-Despite the fact that Mexico offers welfare to its citizens through various programs, the poverty level in Mexico is currently at 46.2%.
-More than 10% of those living in poverty are living in extreme poverty, earning $1.25/ day or less.
+Despite the fact that Mexico offers welfare to its citizens through various programs, the poverty level in Mexico is currently at 36.3%.

 For low-income families

 In Mexico, the social welfare program for low-income families was originally known as "Oportunidades", meaning "opportunities".
 It was eventually renamed "Prospera", meaning "to prosper".
 The program was established in 1997 and was designed to encourage families to send their children to school and health centres.
 Nearly six million families have benefited from this program.
 The goal of the “Prospera” program is to improve the quality of life of the poor in terms of nutrition, education, and health.
 The program is still available to date for Mexican citizens in need of assistance.
 In particular, it is highlighted on the Mexican government website for people who are affected by natural disasters and other emergencies.

 Another program created to help low-income families was the FIDELIST.
 This program was created in 1984 and essentially subsidized the prices of corn tortillas.
 It ran until 1990 when it was replaced by the Tortilla sin Costo, which provided subsidized or free tortillas for 2.1 million low-income families and equaled approximately 3% of Mexico’s total corn consumption.
 However, the current tortillas program for low-income people in Mexico, as offered by the Mexican government, is to provide a two-year loan at 6% interest to set up a tortilla business; there are no 'free tortillas' for the poor.